saich9424/SOEN-691-PROJECT/README.md

 Dataset Analysis (Recommender System)

 ## Abstract
 In the given dataset we have almost 10000 restaurants scattered across different metro cities.
 It is obviously difficult to find the best restaurant in the city.
 So for a user, who is new to the city, we want to build a <b>recommender system</b> which can give him/her options of various restaurants based on the different parameters.
 The parameters that we are going to consider are reviews given by others, similar restaurant to his/her personal preference and location.
-The recommender systems will be content based as well as colloberative filtering based.
+We will implement two recommender systems, which will be content based and colloberative filtering based.

 ## I. Introduction
 ### Context